Polytechnic University of the Philippines: History

-The college moved out from its Lepanto campus and completed its transfer to the A. Mabini Campus in 1971.
+The college moved out of its Lepanto campus and completed its transfer to the A. Mabini Campus in 1971.
 Through Presidential Decree 1341 that was proclaimed on April 1, 1978, the Philippine College of Commerce became a chartered state university and was accordingly renamed as the Polytechnic University of the Philippines.
 It strengthened PUP Manila campus' designation as the main and flagship campus because it hosts the offices of PUP's Executive Officials.

-In 1979, the construction of the Main Library, the University Canteen (Sampaguita Building), the Interfaith Chapel, and the addition of third-fifth floors of the Main Academic Building was completed (although the fifth floor finished its construction in 1984).
+In 1979, the construction of the Main Library, the University Canteen (Sampaguita Building), the Interfaith Chapel, and the addition of the third-fifth floors of the Main Academic Building was completed (although the fifth floor finished its construction in 1984).
 The Institute of Technology was also created, which was later known as the College of Engineering and Architecture.
-Because of the addition of more technical, undergrad and postgraduate programs, PUP adopted the "cluster colleges" setup in 1984, where each college prepared the program and supervise all the subjects required in the degree program offered in the college.
+Because of the addition of more technical, undergrad and postgraduate programs, PUP adopted the "cluster colleges" setup in 1984, where each college prepared the program and supervised all the subjects required in the degree program offered in the college.

 In 1986, Dr. Nemesio E. Prudente re-assumed the presidency of PUP.
-Under his presidency, PUP developed its physical facilities in Manila and in other campuses.
+Under his presidency, PUP developed its physical facilities in Manila and on other campuses.
 He also formulated a new PUP logo, hymn and philosophy and had the university's organization restructured.
-PUP experienced enhancement in its academic and co-curricular programs, upsurge in cultural activities, and a dynamic physical education and sports program during his term.
+PUP experienced enhancements in its academic and co-curricular programs, an upsurge in cultural activities, and a dynamic physical education and sports program during his term.
 Because of what Prudente did, he was credited with revitalizing public education in the Philippines by institutionalizing much-needed changes in the state university he led, which will eventually become the largest state university.

 In the 1990s, PUP had its first female president appointed, Dr. Zenaida A. Olonan.
 PUP established its Information and Technology Center (ICTC) in 1999.
 It started its operations a year later in 2000.
 By February 2000, PUP was conferred by the Commission on Higher Education as a Center of Development for Excellence (CODE) in Information Technology.
 PUP was also recognized as a Virtual Center for Technology Innovation in Information Technology by the Department of Science and Technology (Philippines).